anish2105/Your-stocks/README.md

 Your stocks!
-A website made of Django and Postgresql , to record your stock transactions.
+A website made of Django and Postgresql , to record your stock transactions[including user specfic data].

 Website has:
 1)Register and login page